-Note: data based on the recent EMNO suggests a prevalence of diabetes in Greece of 11.9% for persons over the age of 18 years, corresponding to a total number of 1,100,400 adults living with diabetes, of whom 12.6% (138,650) were undiagnosed.
 The Greek healthcare system offers free high-quality care to people living with diabetes.
 Diabetology is a sub-specialisation of Internal Medicine and Paediatrics.
-Because of the structure of the health system and of the geographical specificities of Greece (many islands), most people living with T2D are seen by internists specialised in diabetes or by general practitioners, not by endocrinologists.
+Because of the structure of the health system and of the geographical specificities of Greece (many islands), most people living with Type 2 Diabetes (T2D) are seen by internists specialised in diabetes or by general practitioners, not by endocrinologists.

-National guidelines produced by the Hellenic Diabetes Association are updated every year as per international guidelines.
-Based on these guidelines, doctors decide what therapy is best for PwD All insulins, diabetes medicines as well as cardiovascular medicines are fully reimbursed by the national insurance (National Organization for the Provision of Health Services [EOPYY]).
-As per recent studies, people living with diabetes in Greece have a well-managed diabetes, with a mean HbA1c close to 7%.
+National guidelines published by the Hellenic Diabetes Association (HDA) are updated every year as per international guidelines.
+Based on these guidelines, doctors decide what therapy is best for people living with diabetes (PwD).
+All insulins, diabetes medicines as well as cardiovascular medicines are fully reimbursed by the national insurance (National Organization for the Provision of Health Services [EOPYY]).
+As per recent studies, PwD in Greece have a wellmanaged diabetes, with a mean HbA1c close to 7%.

-CGMs are fully reimbursed for people living with T1D.
+Continuous Glucose Monitors (CGMs) are fully reimbursed for people living with Type 1 Diabetes (T1D).
 Diabetes associations are currently advocating for CGMs to be reimbursed for people with T2D on intensified insulin regimen.
-Pumps and consumables are also fully reimbursed for T1D, based on a proposal by one of the country's 23 diabetes centres and the approval of the EOPYY Supreme Health Council.
+Pumps and consumables are also fully reimbursed for T1D.

-There is no formal education for specialist nurses in diabetes, although there are some nurses and "health visitors" who work in diabetes centres and have some informal knowledge of diabetes care.
-There is no formal curriculum yet for diabetes educators in general, but the Hellenic Diabetes Association is planning on creating one in collaboration with the Nurses' Association.
+There is no formal education for specialist nurses in diabetes, although some nurses and "health visitors" work in diabetes centres and have some informal knowledge of diabetes care.
+There is no formal curriculum yet for diabetes educators in general, but the HDA is planning on creating one in collaboration with the Nurses' Association.

-Regarding eHealth, prescriptions (for medicines and lab tests) are sent to the patients and are filled in the pharmacy or the labs electronically, as long as the patients have activated the "intangible prescription system", which is available for all.
+Regarding eHealth, prescriptions are sent to the patients and are filled in the pharmacy or the labs electronically, as long as the patients have activated the "intangible prescription system", which is available for all.
 Remote consultations are done on an individual basis.